Which kidney stone blaster works best? study compares three top methods.

 Summary

-This study compared three common procedures for removing medium-sized, hard kidney stones (not in the lower part of the kidney).
-300 adults were randomly assigned to one of three groups: flexible ureteroscopy (FURS), shock wave lithotripsy (ESWL), or mini-percutaneous nephrolithotomy (Mini-PCNL).
-The main goal was to see which procedure was best at making the kidney stone-free after two weeks.
+This study compared three procedures for removing hard kidney stones that are not in the lower part of the kidney: flexible ureteroscopy (FURS), shock wave lithotripsy (ESWL), and mini-percutaneous nephrolithotomy (Mini-PCNL).
+300 adults with a single stone up to 2 cm were randomly assigned to one of the three groups.
+The main goal was to see which method left patients stone-free or with only tiny fragments (4 mm or less) after two weeks.

 Get updates